-2.1.4 Process/Task Priority and Scheduling
+2.2.4 Process/Task Priority and Scheduling

-Each task has an independent task priority.
+Each task has its own task priority.
 The task priority of the main task of a process is called a process priority.
 Each subtask also has priority; Subtask priority can be set to a different value than process priority.
 Priority should be set at the time of creating a process or subtask.
 Priority can be changed dynamically while a task is running.

-Priority can be set to a range of values from 0 to 255 (with 0 being the highest).
-Tasks are classified into three priority groups according to their priority values, each of which is given different scheduling.
-Standard Extension basically offers two types of scheduling: Absolute priority scheduling and round robin scheduling.
+Priority can be set to a range of values from 0 to 255 (with 0 being the highest priority).
+Tasks are classified into three priority groups according to their priority values, each of which is given a different scheduling.
+AMP TKSE basically offers two types of scheduling: Absolute priority scheduling and round robin scheduling.

-Under absolute priority scheduling, the higher the task priority, the higher the task precedence.
-Therefore, while a task is in RUNNING state, another task with a lower priority than the former never goes to RUNNING state.
-This scheduling is basically the same as the scheduling of T-Kernel.
+With absolute priority scheduling, the higher the task priority is, the higher the task precedence is.
+Therefore, while a task is in RUN state, another task with a lower priority than the former never goes to RUN state.
+This scheduling is basically the same as the scheduling of AMP T-Kernel.

-Under round robin scheduling, tasks go to RUNNING state in turn without regard to the task priorities.
-A task priority means a relative scheduling frequency.
-More specifically, the higher the priority, the more the run time allocated to a task (time during which a task can stay in RUNNING state).
-After the allocated run time elapses, the task precedence becomes the lowest, and another task goes to RUNNING state.
-In other words, a task with a low priority is run without fail.
+With round robin scheduling, tasks go to RUN state in turn without regard to the task priorities.
+A task priority is effective in this scheduling frequency.
+More specifically, the higher the priority is, the more run time is allocated to a task (time during which a task can stay in RUN state).
+After the allocated run time elapses, the task precedence becomes the lowest, and another task goes to RUN state.
+In other words, a task with the lowest priority is executed without fail eventually.